-- how Customer and Customer Account Information will be captured, updated and stored with associated detail sufficient to identify each customer;43 - the system interfaces, including data submission, data access and user interfaces:44 - the proposed messaging and communication protocol(s) used in data submission and retrieval and the advantage(s) of such protocol(s);45 - the process and associated protocols for accepting batch submissions;46 and - the process and any associated protocols for supporting manual data submissions.47
+- how Customer and Customer Account Information will be captured, updated and • stored with associated detail sufficient to identify each customer;43 - the system interfaces, including data submission, data access and user • interfaces:44 - the proposed messaging and communication protocol(s) used in data submission • and retrieval and the advantage(s) of such protocol(s);45 - the process and associated protocols for accepting batch submissions;46 and - the process and any associated protocols for supporting manual data • submissions.47 the CAT System.
+41 RFP § 2.3 at 19.
+42 SEC Rule 613: Consolidated Audit Trail (CAT), Questions for Industry Consideration, available at http://catnmsplan.com/QuestionsforIndustryConsideration.

-40 Data retention requirements by the Central Repository are discussed more fully in Appendix D, Functionality of the CAT System.
+40 Data retention requirements by the Central Repository are discussed more fully in Appendix D, Functionality of